Archive-663/kodakFunsaver/Nikon F FX/README.md

 - Fixed ~f11 aperture
 - Available in: Canon EF, EF-S, FD, RF; Fuji X; Leica M; M42; Nikon F DX, F FX, Z; Sony E

+### Compatibility Note:
+You need a Nikon F body that allows for mirror lock up.
+Some newer F FX cameras may not allow mirror lock up with something in the path of the mirror.
+Just make sure you have mirror lock up.
+Tested on a Nikon D700.

 ### What you’ll need:
 - A few of M1.6 x 5mm machine screws (PETG) or